ihcsim/compose-wso2/README.md

 ### Supported Environmental Variables

-The default versions of the WSO2 components, MySQL credentials and other environmental variables are found in the `scripts/env.bash` script.
+The default versions and port numbers of the WSO2 components, MySQL credentials and other environmental variables are defined in the `scripts/env.bash` script.

+The following is the list of environmental variables that you will need to change to cater to your environment:

 Variables           | Description
 ------------------- | --------------------------------
 WSO2_GATEWAY        | This should be set to either the IP address of your Docker machine, or `localhost` if you aren't using Docker machine.
-APIM_VERSION        | Version of API Manager
-DSS_VERSION         | Version of Data Service Server ESB_VERSION         | Version of Enterprise Service Bus GREG_VERSION        | Version of Governance Registry IS_VERSION          | Version of Identity Server
-MYSQL_VERSION       | Version of MySQL
-MYSQL_ROOT_PASSWORD | MySQL root password
+APIM_VERSION        | Version of the API Manager APIM_HTTPS_PORT     | Exposed HTTPS port of the API Manager APIM_HTTP_PORT      | Exposed HTTP port of the API Manager DSS_VERSION         | Version of the Data Service Server DSS_HTTPS_PORT      | Exposed HTTPS port of the Data Service Server DSS_HTTP_PORT       | Exposed HTTP port of the Data Service Server ESB_VERSION         | Version of the Enterprise Service Bus ESB_HTTPS_PORT      | Exposed HTTPS port of the Enterprise Service Bus ESB_HTTP_PORT       | Exposed HTTP port of the Enterprise Service Bus GREG_VERSION        | Version of the Governance Registry GREG_HTTPS_PORT     | Exposed HTTPS port of the Governance Registry GREG_HTTP_PORT      | Exposed HTTPS port of the Governance Registry IS_VERSION          | Version of the Identity Server IS_HTTPS_PORT       | Exposed HTTPS port of the Identity Server IS_HTTP_PORT        | Exposed HTTP port of the Identity Server MYSQL_VERSION       | Version of the MySQL database MYSQL_ROOT_PASSWORD | MySQL root password

 ### Override MySQL Configurations